How to Combat Dry Winter Skin

-Speaking of showers, be mindful of the water temperature.
-While a scorching hot shower can feel relaxing on a cold, winter day, it comes with its own set of consequences, among which is drier-than-dry—not to mention potentially irritated—skin.
-What you should do instead is take shorter, lukewarm showers.
+It’s important to be mindful of the water temperature when taking your showers.
+While hot water can feel relaxing on a cold day, it comes with its own set of consequences, including very dry skin.
+Instead, opt for a shorter, lukewarm shower.
 This can help ensure that your skin’s outer moisture barrier is not stripped and irritated by hot water.
-As stated earlier, don’t forget to apply a thick moisturizer while skin is still damp!

 The delicate skin on the lips is more susceptible to drying out compared to the rest of the skin on our bodies.
-Never leave home without a trusty lip balm or emollient in your purse!
-Kiehl’s Lip Relief is a great treatment to keep on-hand to help hydrate and comfort parched lips anywhere, any time.
+That’s why it’s important to always keep a moisturizing lip balm on hand to prevent chapped lips.
+Try the Everyday Humans Bomb Diggity Wonder Salve for this.

 TIP 4: Invest in a Humidifier